praw-dev/asyncpraw/docs/getting_started/authentication.rst

 still requires that you provide one when registering your script application -- ``http://localhost:8080`` is a simple one to use.

-In order to use a **password flow** application with PRAW you need four pieces of information:
+In order to use a **password flow** application with asyncpraw you need four pieces of information:

 :client_id: The client ID is the 14 character string listed just under